Pembroke Center

 Pembroke Center Archives

-The Pembroke Center Archives celebrates its collections and donors each year through exhibits, including The Lamphere Case: The Sex Discrimination Lawsuit That Changed Brown, and the annual Shauna M. Stark '76, P'10 Out of the Archive Lecture series.
+The Pembroke Center Archives regularly celebrates its collections and donors through exhibits, including The Lamphere Case: The Sex Discrimination Lawsuit That Changed Brown, Hortense J. Spillers: A Life Recorded, and the annual Shauna M. Stark '76, P'10 Out of the Archive event series.

 For more information, email pembroke_archives@brown.edu.